-As stated, waterfall lends itself especially well to large project sizes and that’s because estimations are needed to be given for large projects.
+As stated, waterfall lends itself especially well to large project sizes, and that’s because estimations are needed to be given for large projects.
 We need to know how many developers to hire and what resources they need to be successful.
-That means that we have to dive deep into which resources we need to provide, what specializations we need, and who we need to hire for the right job.
+That means that we have to dive deep into which resources we need to provide, what specialisations we need, and who we need to hire for the right job.
 We also have to take into account any runway for supporting elements like marketing and finance and legal.

-Lastly, when you have multiple teams working on the same application, maintainability becomes really important and that’s where the documentation comes in is because you’re often asking developers to maintain something they likely didn’t build.
+Lastly, when you have multiple teams working on the same application, maintainability becomes important and that’s where the documentation comes in is because you’re often asking developers to maintain something they likely didn’t build.
 So, they need to know how to fix it and how it works as a whole.

 Going in sequential order also means to time.
 Some features require to have been built before others can proceed and this sometimes means going back to a previous stage.
 Sometimes you might encounter things that weren’t foreseen in the planning like bugs, problems, or just general vulnerability which means that you have to go back and redo certain parts of the application.

-The third defining feature of waterfall is quality. because the waterfall is about predictability.
+The third defining feature of a waterfall is quality. because the waterfall is about predictability.
 While no application can foresee all of the challenges that it will face.
 Some types of applications need to have their pathways anticipated.
 Things like load time, use rates, traffic, vulnerability, proofing, and compliance.

 Sometimes that might mean building out entire divisions or sections to support the application.
 Things like non-technical user support teams that need to be able to fix or address problems in the application without calling the lead developer in the middle of the night.
 You’ll have to build them support applications and interfaces to be able to provide the customer service for your users.